ansible-collections/ansible-consul/README.md

 ## Dependencies

-None
+Ansible requires GNU tar and this role performs some local use of the unarchive module, so ensure that your system has `gtar` installed.

 ## Example Playbook

-After you have reviewed and altered any necessary variables, and created a host inventory file, basic Consul installation is possible using the included `site.yml` playbook example:
+Basic nomad installation is possible using the included `site.yml` playbook:

 ```
 ansible-playbook -i hosts site.yml